braultjosh/braultjosh.github.io/ReadingGrp.md

 ### <font size="6"> Carleton Macroeconomics Reading Group </font>

-Our reading group meets roughly once/twice per month to discuss recent papers and methods in macroeconomics.
+<strike> Our reading group meets roughly once/twice per month to discuss recent papers and methods in macroeconomics.
 The group is open to students of any degree.
-Please email me to get onto the email list (joshua.brault@carleton.ca) where I distribute details about the upcoming meeting.
+Please email me to get onto the email list (joshua.brault@carleton.ca) where I distribute details about the upcoming meeting. </strike>

+Unfortunately, due to the COVID-19 pandemic our reading group meetings are on hold.

 ### <font size="4"> Meetings  </font>